Creek Renaming

 Renaming the Creek

-Changing the name would take time with community input and with required support for the chosen new name by community organizations, two city governments, the Johnson County Board of County Commissioners and state agencies.
+Changing the name would have required support for the chosen new name by community organizations, two city governments, the Johnson County Board of County Commissioners and state agencies.

 The U.S. Board on Geographic Names, a federal agency, has the final say on standardizing geographic names in the nation and typically changes a name only if local support for the change is strong.
 Once an application for a new name has been submitted, the process can take up to six months for a decision.